UniStuttgart-IKR/MeisterStack/README.md

 > This project heavily used [AI for implementation and testing]("docs/AI_GUIDELINES.md"), when the project reaches `BETA` stage the generated
 > code will be fully reviewed!

-> [!INFO]
-> At the moment MeisterStack is active coursework and in proof-of-concept phase.
-Feature requests and bug-fixes do not have high priority.

 ## Architecture